Frequently Asked Qustions

 How do I set up an appointment at the Mount Vernon Counseling Center?

-Call us at 571-800-9909 for a free 15-minute phone consultation or Get in touch with us.
-During the initial consultation, we will ask for basic background information (such as duration and frequency of your symptoms, any previous counseling, past medical history, etc.) as well as basic demographics (such as age, sex, marital status, etc.).
+Call us at 703 821-1073 or contact us online for an initial intake consultation with one of our office administrators.
+During the initial intake consultation, we will ask for basic background information (such as duration and frequency of your symptoms, any previous counseling, past medical history, etc.) as well as basic demographics (such as age, sex, marital status, etc.).
 This is done to help determine if Mount Vernon Counseling Center is the right fit for you, and if so, which provider would best suit your needs.
-You will then schedule an appointment directly with the provider you will be seeing.
+We will then match you with a provider and the provider will reach out to you for your free 15-minute consultation where you can begin collaborating and set up your first appointment.

 What happens during a counseling session at Mount Vernon Counseling Center?